Xylopyrographer/LiteLED/README.md

 **`show`**

-An optional parameter of type `bool` that if set `true` will send the LED buffer data to the strip after the colours of the LED's are set.
+An optional parameter of type `bool` that if set `true` will send the LED buffer data to the strip after the colour of the LED's is set.
 Default if omitted is `false`.

 #### Returns:

 `esp_err_t` code `ESP_OK` if successful.

-##
+## _
 #### `clear( show )`

 #### Description: